mistycheney/MouseBrainAtlas/README.md

 Usage
 -----

-The entrance code is an ipython notebook `ManagerScriptV1` under `notebooks/`.
+The main script is an ipython notebook `ManagerScriptV1` under `notebooks/`.

 In the notebook, specify the inputs:
 * dataset name, e.g. `dataset_name = 'PMD1305_reduce0_region0'`
 * image index, e.g. `image_idx = 244`
 * parameter id, e.g. `param_id = 5`

-The notebook then calls the script `CrossValidationPipelineScriptShellNoMagicV1.py`.
+The notebook then calls the script `CrossValidationPipelineScriptShellNoMagicV1.py` with proper arguments.

 <a name="param"></a> Parameters
 -----